If you are looking for tips on determining if your router is obsolete or insecure…you are in the right place.

 None of this means you need to run out today and buy a new wireless router, but at least you can mark your calendar for when to retire Ol’ Trusty.
 However, if your wireless router is more than four or five years old, you should start thinking about replacing it.

-The good news is: the latest wireless routers are easier to setup than models of the past, offering interview-like questions for users to click through during installation.
+The good news is: the latest wireless routers are easier to set up than models of the past, offering interview-like questions for users to click through during installation.
 That’s a piece of cake!
 And if you need further IT Support, consult your trusted MSP.

 Don't Fall Behind!